SFe-Team-was-taken/SFe/sfe-specification-4.0u19.md

 While the legacy Werner SF3 method of combining compressed and uncompressed samples is deprecated, support for this method is required for SFe Compression compatibility to ensure that all Werner SF3 banks work properly.
 Official support for non-containerised samples will be removed in a future SFe version, but can be kept in to ensure compatibility with legacy SF2.0x.

-`sfSampleType` is supported in uncompressed containerised mode, but not SFe Compression.
-It should be ignored only if a containerised sample is found with a compressed format, otherwise it should be retained.

 ### 10.2.2 Legacy sdta structure modes (Update 8)

 All players must implement legacy 16-bit mode.